-Minnesota state parks' yurts are insulated canvas tents with wood floors and woodstoves, available year-round.
-Perfect for those who want a "camping out" experience but prefer not to sleep on the ground!
+Yurts are insulated canvas tents with wood floors and woodstoves, available year-round in Minnesota state parks.
+They're perfect for those who want a "camping out" experience but prefer not to sleep on the ground!

 In addition to the wood burning stove, each yurt has operable windows, a domed roof with skylight, bunkbeds, and a table and chairs or stools.
 They range from 16 to 20 feet in diameter and sleep 3 to 7 people.
 Some are wheelchair accessible.